Men’s Counselling

 Therapy for men who want better relationships with themselves and the people they care about

 If you’re here, you’ve probably been thinking about this for a while.
-Welcome.
+I’m glad you are here.

 Counselling for Men in British Columbia and Vancouver

 Some men are emotionally aware but struggle to express what’s happening inside.
-Others find themselves shutting down during conflict, over-functioning, or relying on alcohol, gambling, or distraction to cope.
+Others find themselves shutting down during conflict, over-functioning, or relying on alcohol, gambling, or distraction in ways that are not working anymore.
 Many are trying to be better partners, fathers, or future partners and want support that actually fits.

 You don’t need a diagnosis or a crisis to start therapy.
-Curiosity and a willingness to look honestly at what’s happening are enough.
+Curiosity and a willingness to look honestly at what’s happening are enough to get started.

 Two men sitting on a wooden bench, watching a sunset over a forested landscape with mountains in the background.